AbelHutten/CS-books-I-ve-read/README.md

-# CS-books-I-ve-read
+# Computer Science Books I've Read

-This is a list of the computer science books that I've read.
-It serves as a personal record of my computer science journey, and doubles as a potential reference for others interested in computer science.
+This repository is a personal record of the computer science books I have read.
+It serves as both a reflection of my journey in the field of computer science and a reference for others who might be interested in similar readings.
+I update this list regularly as I complete new books.

-06/2024:
+## Book List

+### June 2024
-Deep Reinforcement Learning Hands On, Maxim Kaplan
+- **Deep Reinforcement Learning Hands-On** by Maxim Lapan